alaesahbou/BuscoPhylo/README.md

  ```

 # Installation
-## Instaltion on Ubuntu ()with Xampp
-1. Download the application and extract the zipped file in your server (xampp, ampps, WAMP, online server …)
+1. Download the application and extract the zipped file in your web server (xampp, ampps, WAMP, online server …)
 Then configure your database setting by editing the file <code>config.app.php</code>
 ````bash
 # Download the BuscoPhylo source code